raspberrypilearning/comic-character/en/step_2.md

 When you click the `>` button on your hero slider, your slider should navigate to the next hero image.

 **Debug step:**
-+ Ensure you have created all variables and constants correctly using the right keywords.
++ Ensure you have created all variables `let` and constants `const` correctly using the right keywords.
 + Ensure your variable and constant names are written correctly.
 + Ensure you have used the right syntax when creating the functions including `()` and `{}`.
 + Ensure that you have used + 1 for the `>` next button logic:
       `(currentHeroIndex + 1) % totalHeroSlides`
-+ Ensure that you have used the correct indents when creating the function.
 + Ensure you add the `onclick` trigger method as an attribute to each HTML button element.
 + Ensure you have added `;` a semicolon at the end of your declarations.

 --- /task ---

-### Control the Previous slider button
+### Program the Previous button on the slider

 --- task ---